 - Explore your future goals – not money-related.

-The Kama-Sutra is an ancient text about sexual health that was written sometime between the 1st and 6th century in India.
-There are 35 chapters that cover everything from how to find a wife, to how to perform in bed, to how to make yourself attractive to others.
+The Kama-Sutra is an ancient text about sexual health that was written sometime between the 1st and 6th centuries in India.
+There are 35 chapters that cover everything from how to find a wife, how to perform in bed, to how to make yourself attractive to others.